marina601/scooter-circle/README.md

    - The logo of the page appers on the left hand side on the large screen devices and then moved to the middle on the middle and small screen devices.
 The logo contains a link, which when clicked will take the user to the **Home Page**.

    - All navigation links contain hoover effect, when the linked is hoovered over the background colour changes to a slighter darker shade, which includes the logo as well.

+   - Logout nav links, if the user is logged in, by clicking on the link **Python** removes the user from the session cookie and displays a message to the user *You have been logged out*
+     - `session.pop("user")`
+   - The user also gets redirected to the *login page* to be able to login again.

 #### Footer